MartinPellizzer/terrawhisper-compiler/articles/allium-sativum/botany/morphology.md

 One remarkable feature of garlic roots is their adaptation to cold temperatures.
 These roots are known for their ability to endure harsh winter conditions, which is why garlic is often planted in the fall for spring harvest.
 However, once the growing season ends, garlic roots typically undergo senescence, withering as the plant's energy is diverted to bulb development and reproduction.

+The following table shows in detail the morphological characteristics of Allium sativum roots.

 | Characteristic | Description |
 | --- | --- |
 | Root System Type  | Fibrous (adventitious)  |